httpsterio/gotempo-sl-module/README.md

 ## Profiles

-A player can name their own heart-rate strap in their profile, and gotempo will follow it while they play.
+A player can name their own strap in their profile and gotempo follows it while they play.
 Add `gotempo.ini` to the profile folder:

 ```ini
 [gotempo]